Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 # Bugs

 # ToDo (prioritised)
+* remember directory of last file selection
+* Look at ToDos in Source-Code and change to // IP if appliable
 * Display-Information: Decide between gray and color image
 * implement template Matrix -> move functionality from Image
 * implement move-constructor and move-operator -> copy from cImage and remove afterwards -> test, that the move-constructor and move-operator are called, when possible